DataDog/apps/docs/en/getting-started.md

-To build your application, run `yarn build` in your termal.
+To build your application, run `yarn build` in your terminal.
 Then move your static generated site to the hosting of your choice and update the URLs in the app settings.

 ### OAuth API Access